Where is the Virginia Beach Care & Adoption Center (VBACAC) located? What are the hours of operation?

 The best way to ensure the safe return of your lost animal is to have a city license on the animal.
 In most cases, animals wearing tags can be returned to the owner rather than being impounded.
 If no one is home, the officer will leave a note on the door advising the animal was picked up.
 If the officer is unable to access the pet tag information immediately, and cannot leave a note, the owner will be notified by telephone as soon as the officer obtains the information.
 If the animal is wearing tags, the owner must be notified within 48 hours.

 Please remember animals will sometimes lose their tags or have them removed by someone.
 Even if your animal leaves home wearing a collar and tags, there is always a chance the collar may not be on when the animal is picked up.
-Consider microchipping your animal.
+Consider micro-chipping your animal.

-Lost and Found Dogs Virginia on Facebook for dogs impounded at the Animal Care and Adoption Center that have not been reclaimed.
+You are welcome to check Lost& Found Pets - Hampton Roads, VA on Facebook for dogs impounded at the Animal Care and Adoption Center that have not been reclaimed.
 Please note that this may not be all inclusive and owners of lost pets are encouraged to visit the center in person to verify if their pet has been impounded.
 Due to varying animal/breed descriptions, it is not possible for staff to verify, via phone, with 100% certainty if a specific pet is at the center.
 Staff will be happy to escort you throughout the shelter and assist you in searching for your pet on site.